aadill1/Adil-CMP73010/README.md

-# Adil-CMP73010
+# hello-worldprac
-My repository for my Managing Software Development class.
+Just testing.

+Why am I doing this?
+I am doing this to show it to my class.